01danl/exercises/contester/README.md

-Here’s a suggested preface for your README.md file on GitHub:

 Disclaimer

 These solutions are not provided with the intent for anyone to copy or cheat.
 Instead, they serve several purposes: